CSA-OCP-GER/azure-developer-college/day1/challenges/Challenge 4/challenge-4.md

 > **Questions**:
 > - How much is a E10 / month? (fix price, variable costs, region differences)
 > - Can a disk be resized without losing its data?
-> - Can I downsize a disk?
+> - Can I easily downsize a disk?

 [back](../../readme.md)